Soho: Name

-The name "Soho" first appears in the 17th century.
-The name is possibly derived from a former hunting cry.
+The name "Soho" first appears around 1636.
+The name is derived from a former hunting cry.
 James Scott, 1st Duke of Monmouth, used "soho" as a rallying call for his men at the Battle of Sedgemoor on 6 July 1685, half a century after the name was first used for this area of London.

-The Soho name has been reused by other entertainment and restaurant districts such as the Soho, Hong Kong entertainment zone and the cultural and commercial area of Soho in Málaga.
-The New York City neighbourhood of SoHo, Manhattan, gets its name from its location South of Houston Street, but is also a reference to London's Soho.
+The Soho name has been reused by other entertainment and restaurant districts such as SoHo, Hong Kong, which derives its name from being located south of Hollywood Road, and the cultural and commercial area of Soho in Málaga, Spain.
+The New York City neighbourhood of SoHo, Manhattan, gets its name from its location south of Houston Street, but is also a reference to London's Soho.
 The Pittsburgh neighbourhood of Uptown was also formerly called Soho, most likely having been named by its founder James Tustin after the London district, though it may refer to Soho, West Midlands.

 Location

-Soho is about 1 sqmi in area, bounded by Shaftesbury Avenue to the south, Oxford Street to the north, Regent Street to the west, and Charing Cross Road to the east.
-However, apart from Oxford Street, all of these roads are 19th-century metropolitan improvements, and Soho has never been an administrative unit, with formally defined boundaries.
+Soho has never been an administrative unit with formally defined boundaries; it is about 1 sqmi in area, and is usually considered to be bounded by Shaftesbury Avenue to the south, Oxford Street to the north, Regent Street to the west, and Charing Cross Road to the east.
+Apart from Oxford Street, all of these roads are 19th-century metropolitan improvements.
 The area to the west is known as Mayfair, to the north Fitzrovia, to the east St Giles and Covent Garden, and to the south St James's.
-According to the Soho Society, Chinatown, the area between Leicester Square to the south and Shaftesbury Avenue to the north, is part of the area.
 Soho is part of the West End electoral ward which elects three councillors to Westminster City Council.

 The nearest London Underground stations are Oxford Circus, Piccadilly Circus, Tottenham Court Road, Leicester Square and Covent Garden.